$\delta N$ formalism with gradient interactions: Separate universe approach and formalism

 \subsection{$\delta N$ formalism}

 Another powerful implementation of the SUA is provided by the $\delta N$ formalism~\cite{starobinsky1982dynamics, starobinskiǐ1985multicomponent, sasaki1996general, sasaki1998super, lyth2005general}.
-On sufficiently large scales, the curvature perturbation on uniform-density hypersurfaces $\zeta$ (which coincides with $\mathcal{R}$ on super-Hubble scales) is identified with the perturbation in the local expansion history, $\delta N$.
+On sufficiently large scales, the curvature perturbation on comoving hypersurfaces can be identified with the perturbation in the local expansion history, $\delta N$.
 In this framework, all information about inhomogeneities is encoded in the perturbed initial conditions of an ensemble of locally homogeneous background patches which then evolve nonlinearly.

-In practice, one computes the difference between the number of $e$-folds realized along a locally perturbed trajectory—obtained by evolving the background equations from the initial conditions $\phi_* + \delta\phi_{k*}$ and $\dot{\phi}_* + \delta\dot{\phi}_{k*}$ up to a final uniform-density hypersurface (usually at the end of inflation)—and the background number of $e$-folds:
+In practice, one computes the difference between the number of $e$-folds realized along a locally perturbed trajectory—obtained by evolving the background equations from the initial conditions $\phi_* + \delta\phi_{k*}$ and $\dot{\phi}_* + \delta\dot{\phi}_{k*}$ up to a final comoving hypersurface (usually at the end of inflation)—and the background number of $e$-folds: